 Created in 1798, pioneered by Toulouse-Lautrec, and used by artists like Miró, Hockney, and Jasper Johns for limited edition runs, the lithographic process traditionally uses a stone printing plate, carefully ground to a flat surface and treated with an acid wash.
 An image is then created on the plate by drawing on it with grease based tools such as lithographic crayons or inks.
 The stone then goes through layering and washes of talc, resin, liquid-etch solutions, gum arabic, and mineral spirits.
 At the end of this process ink applied to the stone will stick wherever the grease was laid, and be repelled by other parts of the stone, enabling use as a printing plate.

 Whilst delivering beautiful results, the incredibly complicated process makes lithographic art printing a highly skilled process, which still excluded most artists from utilising it.
 Modern technology such as photography and computers have simplified the process and made it much more affordable in the modern age, though now it is often eclipsed by a newer method.

 Heading up the modern digital methods of printing is Giclée, which developed in the early 1990’s as digital was starting to become a very cost efficient alternative to traditional printing technique, but sometimes at the cost of quality.

 The Giclée method (named after the French for nozzle; gicleur) uses a highly calibrated and colour controlled high resolution digital printer.
-Using it with archival inks and papers delivers a superb standard in digital printing which remains very cost efficient compared to the art print alternatives available for fine artists and illustrators.
+Using it with archival inks and papers delivers a superb standard in digital printing which remains very cost efficient compared to the art print alternatives available for limited editions by fine artists and illustrators.